TheGloriousGenesis/CS_Learning/Machine_Learning/README.md

 ### 5: Feature Engineering

+> N.B: You can view profile of data to see what you are working on and create a report for it!

 1. What parts of the data will be used?
 How will it be used?
 How will feature influence the model?

 > How to best choose features